slackhq/compose-lints/.github/CONTRIBUTING.md

 Check out this repo with Android Studio or IntelliJ.
 It's a standard gradle project and conventional to check out.

-The primary project is `slack-lint`.
+The primary project is `compose-lint-checks`.

 Kotlin should be used for more idiomatic use with lint APIs.